BAMeScience/fiora/README.md

     fiora-predict -i examples/example_input.csv  -o examples/example_spec.mgf

 By default, an open-source model is selected automatically, and predictions typically complete within a few seconds.
 For faster performance, specify a GPU device using the `--dev` option (e.g., `--dev cuda:0`).
-The outpu, i.e., *examples/example_spec.mgf*, can be compared to the [expected output](examples/expected_output.mgf) to verify the model works as intended.
-This is automatically done by running *pytest* (see above).
+The output file (e.g., examples/example_spec.mgf) can be compared with the [expected results](examples/expected_output.mgf) to verify model accuracy.
+This verification is automatically performed by running pytest (as described above).